 For 2 1/2 cups of hemp milk, you need 1/4 cup of hemp seeds and 2 1/4 cups of filtered water.

 You can add a pinch of salt to it, but I never felt it needed it.
 If you know you will only use it for sweet purposes, add vanilla extract to taste.
-Instead of adding maple syrup which is quite popular, add some inulin powder, yacon syrup, or another plant paradox compliant sweetener.
+Instead of adding maple syrup which is quite popular, add some raw, local honey, inulin powder, yacon syrup, or another natural sweetener.

 How to make hemp milk